cryptocatalog/ultimate-crypto-comparison/README.md

 ## Known Issues
 - This catalog is mainly tested with libraries from GitHub.
 Libraries from other hosters (GitLab, BitBucket...), due different urls, may lead to problems
 - Searching for "match all" attributes if one library does not have this attribute specified
+- Markdown-files need to have a `Repository` -section.
+If they don't have one, the build fails.

+## Acknowledgements
+Thanks to the [Ultimate-Comparison-Framework](https://github.com/ultimate-comparisons/ultimate-comparison-BASE) for providing a great base to work with.

 ## License